正常

 - Zero abstraction overhead;

-std::threadmaps directly to an underlying OS thread (such as an RTOS task or POSIX pthread) hardware_concurrency()can be used at runtime to probe the number of available cores, dynamically determining the thread pool size- Combined with
+std::threadmaps directly to underlying OS threads (such as RTOS tasks or POSIX pthreads) hardware_concurrency()can be used to probe available core count at runtime to dynamically determine thread pool size- Combined with

-std::mutexandstd::atomic, we can safely protect shared peripheral registers or global buffers - Note the OS thread stack overhead (typically a few KB to tens of KB).
-On MCUs with extremely limited memory, we must precisely control the number of threads and stack sizes
+std::mutexandstd::atomic, it can safely protect shared peripheral registers or global buffers - Note the OS thread stack overhead (typically several KB to tens of KB).
+On MCUs with extremely limited memory, we must precisely control the number of threads and stack size

 Compiler Support